idewcomputing/code-chatbot/README.md

-# iDEW Chatbot Library and Documentation
+# iDEW Chatbot Library

+Go to https://docs.idew.org/code-chatbot/ for documentation on the Chatbot library.